LeetCode 0004. Median of Two Sorted Arrays Solution in Java, C++, Python & More | Explanation + Code

 Solution 1: Divide and Conquer

-The problem requires the time complexity of the algorithm to be $O(\log (m + n))$, so we cannot directly traverse the two arrays, but need to use the binary search method.
+The problem requires the time complexity of the algorithm to be O(log (m + n)), so we cannot directly traverse the two arrays, but need to use the binary search method.

-If $m + n$ is odd, then the median is the $\left\lfloor\frac{m + n + 1}{2}\right\rfloor$-th number; if $m + n$ is even, then the median is the average of the $\left\lfloor\frac{m + n + 1}{2}\right\rfloor$-th and the $\left\lfloor\frac{m + n + 2}{2}\right\rfloor$-th numbers.
-In fact, we can unify it as the average of the $\left\lfloor\frac{m + n + 1}{2}\right\rfloor$-th and the $\left\lfloor\frac{m + n + 2}{2}\right\rfloor$-th numbers.
+If m + n is odd, then the median is the \left\lfloorm + n + 12\right\rfloor-th number; if m + n is even, then the median is the average of the \left\lfloorm + n + 12\right\rfloor-th and the \left\lfloorm + n + 22\right\rfloor-th numbers.
+In fact, we can unify it as the average of the \left\lfloorm + n + 12\right\rfloor-th and the \left\lfloorm + n + 22\right\rfloor-th numbers.

-Therefore, we can design a function $f(i, j, k)$, which represents the $k$-th smallest number in the interval $[i, m)$ of array $nums1$ and the interval $[j, n)$ of array $nums2$.
-The median is the average of $f(0, 0, \left\lfloor\frac{m + n + 1}{2}\right\rfloor)$ and $f(0, 0, \left\lfloor\frac{m + n + 2}{2}\right\rfloor)$.
+Therefore, we can design a function f(i, j, k), which represents the k-th smallest number in the interval [i, m) of array nums1 and the interval [j, n) of array nums2.
+The median is the average of f(0, 0, \left\lfloorm + n + 12\right\rfloor) and f(0, 0, \left\lfloorm + n + 22\right\rfloor).

-The implementation idea of the function $f(i, j, k)$ is as follows:
+The implementation idea of the function f(i, j, k) is as follows:

-• If $i \geq m$, it means that the interval $[i, m)$ of array $nums1$ is empty, so directly return $nums2[j + k - 1]$;
+• If i ≥ m, it means that the interval [i, m) of array nums1 is empty, so directly return nums2[j + k - 1];

-• If $j \geq n$, it means that the interval $[j, n)$ of array $nums2$ is empty, so directly return $nums1[i + k - 1]$;
+• If j ≥ n, it means that the interval [j, n) of array nums2 is empty, so directly return nums1[i + k - 1];

-• If $k = 1$, it means to find the first number, so just return the minimum of $nums1[i]$ and $nums2[j]$;
+• If k = 1, it means to find the first number, so just return the minimum of nums1[i] and nums2[j];

-• Otherwise, we find the $\left\lfloor\frac{k}{2}\right\rfloor$-th number in the two arrays, denoted as $x$ and $y$.
-(Note, if a certain array does not have the $\left\lfloor\frac{k}{2}\right\rfloor$-th number, then we regard the $\left\lfloor\frac{k}{2}\right\rfloor$-th number as $+\infty$.)
-Compare the size of $x$ and $y$:
+• Otherwise, we find the \left\lfloork2\right\rfloor-th number in the two arrays, denoted as x and y.
+(Note, if a certain array does not have the \left\lfloork2\right\rfloor-th number, then we regard the \left\lfloork2\right\rfloor-th number as +∞.)
+Compare the size of x and y:

-• If $x \leq y$, it means that the $\left\lfloor\frac{k}{2}\right\rfloor$-th number of array $nums1$ cannot be the $k$-th smallest number, so we can exclude the interval $[i, i + \left\lfloor\frac{k}{2}\right\rfloor)$ of array $nums1$, and recursively call $f(i + \left\lfloor\frac{k}{2}\right\rfloor, j, k - \left\lfloor\frac{k}{2}\right\rfloor)$.
+• If x ≤ y, it means that the \left\lfloork2\right\rfloor-th number of array nums1 cannot be the k-th smallest number, so we can exclude the interval [i, i + \left\lfloork2\right\rfloor) of array nums1, and recursively call f(i + \left\lfloork2\right\rfloor, j, k - \left\lfloork2\right\rfloor).

-• If $x > y$, it means that the $\left\lfloor\frac{k}{2}\right\rfloor$-th number of array $nums2$ cannot be the $k$-th smallest number, so we can exclude the interval $[j, j + \left\lfloor\frac{k}{2}\right\rfloor)$ of array $nums2$, and recursively call $f(i, j + \left\lfloor\frac{k}{2}\right\rfloor, k - \left\lfloor\frac{k}{2}\right\rfloor)$.
+• If x > y, it means that the \left\lfloork2\right\rfloor-th number of array nums2 cannot be the k-th smallest number, so we can exclude the interval [j, j + \left\lfloork2\right\rfloor) of array nums2, and recursively call f(i, j + \left\lfloork2\right\rfloor, k - \left\lfloork2\right\rfloor).

-The time complexity is $O(\log(m + n))$, and the space complexity is $O(\log(m + n))$.
-Here, $m$ and $n$ are the lengths of arrays $nums1$ and $nums2$ respectively.
+The time complexity is O(log(m + n)), and the space complexity is O(log(m + n)).
+Here, m and n are the lengths of arrays nums1 and nums2 respectively.

 PythonJavaC++GoTypeScriptJavaScriptC#PHPNimC